 Diamonds and Emeralds isn’t quite as nasty, and starts off showing a great deal of potential.
 First off, the Gardenia hits you rather prettily.
-As soon as that has registered, rich, creamy Tuberose comes out to play.
-Just as I was enjoying the Tuberose and feeling smug about my low cost purchase, along came a gang of aggressive Peaches and sprayed me to death with cheap air freshener.
-Sadly this synthetic Peach note is the longest lasting phase.
-If they had just held back on the Peaches, this could possibly have been a rather old fashioned, inexpensive Tuberose.
-Not in the same category as the Great Fracas of course, but in a sort of “it’ll do” category.
-Madonna made a good attempt at affordable Tuberose in Truth or Dare, but Diamonds and Emeralds is a fleeting waft of synthetics in comparison.
+As soon as that has registered, rich, creamy tuberose comes out to play.
+Just as I was enjoying the tuberose and feeling smug about my low cost purchase, along came a gang of aggressive peaches and sprayed me to death with cheap air freshener.
+Sadly this synthetic peach note is the longest lasting phase.
+If they had just held back on the peaches, this could possibly have been a rather old fashioned, inexpensive tuberose classic Not in the same category as the Great Fracas of course, but in a sort of “it’ll do” category.
+Madonna made a good attempt at affordable tuberose in Truth or Dare, but Diamonds and Emeralds is a fleeting waft of synthetics in comparison.

 How very sad, since I badly wanted this 80s Dynasty style diamanté encrusted bottle on my dressing table, but I’m afraid it might scare the good stuff away.